Julie London: Personal life

 In 1947, London married actor/producer Jack Webb.
 Their relationship was based partly on their common love of jazz.
 They had two daughters, Stacy and Lisa.
 London and Webb divorced in 1954.
-Webb died December 23, 1982.
+Julie married Bobby Troup in 1959.
+Jack Webb died December 23, 1982.
 Stacy Webb died in a traffic accident in 1996, one day after her mother's 70th birthday.

-In 1959, London married jazz composer and musician Bobby Troup, and they remained married until his death in 1999.
-They had one daughter, Kelly Troup (died 2002), and twin sons, Jody (died 2010) and Reese Troup.
-London was the stepmother of Cynthia and Ronne Troup, Troup's daughters by his first marriage to Cynthia Hare.

 Withdrawn and introverted despite her public persona, London rarely granted media interviews and never discussed the breakup of her marriage to Webb.

 Death

 London was a chain smoker from the age of 16 and at times smoked in excess of three packs of cigarettes per day.
 She suffered a stroke in 1995 and remained in poor health for the following five years.
-In late 1999, she was diagnosed with lung cancer but forewent treatment due to her weakened physical state.
+In late 1999, she was diagnosed with lung cancer but decided to forego treatment due to her weakened physical state.
 On October 17, 2000, London was rushed from her home to the Encino-Tarzana Regional Medical Center after choking and struggling to breathe.
-She died in the hospital in the early morning hours of October 18 of what was later determined to be cardiac arrest; she was 74.
+She died in the hospital in the early morning hours of October 18 (her late husband's birthday) of what was later determined to be cardiac arrest; she was 74.

 London was cremated and buried next to Troup in the Courts of Remembrance Columbarium of Providence at Forest Lawn-Hollywood Hills Cemetery in Los Angeles.
 Her star on the Hollywood Walk of Fame (for recording) is at 7000 Hollywood Boulevard in Los Angeles.

 Legacy

 London performed "Cry Me a River" in the film The Girl Can't Help It (1956), and her recording gained later attention for its use in the films Passion of Mind (2000) and V for Vendetta (2006).
-The track was ranked number 48 in NPR's list of the 50 Greatest Jazz Vocals, and was inducted into the Grammy Hall of Fame in 2001.
+The track was ranked number 48 in NPR's list of the 50 Greatest Jazz Vocals and was inducted into the Grammy Hall of Fame in 2001.

 Her albums Julie...At Home and Around Midnight (both released in 1960) were both included in the book 1,000 Recordings to Hear Before You Die.
 She has been named as an influence by several contemporary artists, including Lana Del Rey and Billie Eilish.
 Music journalist Will Friedwald referred to London as "one of the most influential stylists of the early 20th century."
-London also inspired a tribute from Jools Holland and Jamiroquai as part of their music video version of "I'm in the Mood for Love" shortly after her passing.
+London also inspired a tribute from Jools Holland and Jamiroquai as part of their music video version of "I'm in the Mood for Love" shortly after she died.

 Her cover of the Ohio Express song "Yummy Yummy Yummy" was featured on the television series Six Feet Under and appears on its soundtrack album.
 London's "Must Be Catchin' " was featured in the 2011 premiere episode of the series Pan Am.